aasthaasb/Trafficdetector/README.md

 # Trafficdetector
-Developing trafficdetector using ML Algos,choosing best one to predict traffic using available dataset
+Developing trafficdetector using ML Algos,choosing best algorithm(from KNN,DecisionTree,randomForest etc) to predict traffic using available dataset